 Here, we consider a minimal model in which the action of this circuit on the muscles can be captured by continuous unit amplitude oscillations with an imposed period, T_f , and undulation wavelength, λ_f , propagating from head to tail.
-Thus, the input to the muscles is given by travelling sine wave
+Thus, the input to the muscles is given by travelling sine wave given, again, in dimensional form.
+Our choice of this model is motivated precisely by its simplicity, to serve as a minimal model of feed-forward (open loop) control and as a basis for comparison with our own model of feedback-driven control and with future models of neural control, whether driven by feed-forward or feedback control.

-$$A(u,t) = \sin(2\pi u/\lambda_f - 2\pi t/T_f). \tag{S8}$$
+$$A(u,t) = \sin(2\pi u L/\lambda_f - 2\pi t/T_f) , \qquad (S8)$$